 Most useful where vendor diversity, compliance overhead, and multi-site scaling compound.

-Wafer-level and package-level test programs are portable between probe stations, handlers, and fabs.
-Hardware swaps do not require test program revalidation.
+Wafer-level and package-level test programs move between probe stations, handlers, and fabs.
+Multi-site correlation becomes a deployment exercise instead of a porting project.